tableau/tabcmd/docs/index.md

 5. Complete the installation steps as appropriate for the operating system of the tabcmd computer:

-    * **Windows**
+    **Windows**
 By default tabcmd is installed to ```C:\Program Files\Tableau\Tableau Server\<version>\extras\Command Line Utility```.
-You can change this during installation and recommend that you install tabcmd to a folder named tabcmd at the root of the C:\ drive (C:\tabcmd).
+You can change this during installation and recommend that you install tabcmd to a folder named tabcmd at the root of the C:\ drive (`C:\tabcmd)`.
 This can make it easier to locate and run, and will accommodate some limitations with the Windows operating system if you add the tabcmd directory to the Windows PATH.

-        >**Note**: The tabcmd Setup program does not add the tabcmd directory to the Windows PATH variable.
-You can add it manually, or you can include the full path to tabcmd each time you call it.
+        <div class="alert alert-info"><strong>Note</strong>: The tabcmd Setup program does not add the tabcmd directory to the Windows PATH variable.
+You can add it manually, or you can include the full path to tabcmd each time you call it.</div>

         You can install tabcmd in two ways on Windows: